hacks-guide/Guide-WiiU/docs/user-guide/aroma/sd-preparation.md

    ┃ ┃ ┃ ┃ ┣ 📜01_sigpatches.rpx
    ┃ ┃ ┃ ┃ ┣ 📜10_wums_loader.rpx
    ┃ ┃ ┃ ┃ ┗ 📜99_autoboot.rpx
-   ┃ ┃ ┃ ┗ (All of the aroma modules ending with.wms like AromaBaseModule, WUHBUtilityModule, etc. should be here too) ┃ ┃ ┣ 📂plugins
+   ┃ ┃ ┃ ┗ (All of the aroma modules ending with .wms like AromaBaseModule, WUHBUtilityModule, etc. should be here too) ┃ ┃ ┣ 📂plugins
    ┃ ┃ ┃ ┣ 📜AromaBasePlugin.wps
    ┃ ┃ ┃ ┣ 📜drc_region_free.wps